T-Mobile US Inc. (TMUS)'s latest performance is not what we had anticipated

 T-Mobile US Inc. (NASDAQ: TMUS) Trading Performance Indicators

-Check out the current performance indicators for T-Mobile US Inc. (TMUS).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.26.
-Likewise, its price to free cash flow for the trailing twelve months is 106.50.
+Take a look at T-Mobile US Inc.’s (TMUS) current performance indicators.
+Last quarter, stock had a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.25.
+Likewise, its price to free cash flow for the trailing twelve months is 105.75.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.37, a number that is poised to hit 0.75 in the next quarter and is forecasted to reach 6.43 in one year’s time.